ascend4/ascend4/DER.md

 - IDA now carries a regression exercising repeated event-memory updates with a lengthening-period sawtooth, which depends on reinitialising IDA rootfinding state after each event restart
-- after applying `REINIT(...)`, IDA also needs a small post-reset logical settling pass so that discrete variables and active cases are recomputed from the post-event state before continuous integration resumes; this is a first form of event iteration
 - simultaneous boundary crossings from different sources now need to be treated as one combined logical event, not silently truncated to the first crossed boundary reported by IDA